 The Baronial Palace

 This was erected in the 16th century, and today hosts the municipal headquarters or town hall.
 It preserves some frescoes which were recently restored.

 It is now the home of the Farmer’s Museum.
 From the garden surrounding the tower, there is another sweet view of the lake.

 This late-medieval church was only renovated once.
 Some of the frescoes date back to the 14th century.
 The church is the highest point in the old town and marks one of the most spectacular views of Lake Bracciano.

 Church of San Francesco

 This is an easy 2-hour hike in the countryside from the town of Anguillara Sabazia to Lake Martignano.
 The lake lies hidden from sight among the green valleys of a nature reserve.
-You need to bring a bit of food and water with you, since the area is completely isolated, but you can find plenty of shade under the trees.
+You need to bring a bit of food and water with you, since the area is completely isolated, but you can find plenty of shade under the many trees along the beach.
 This is a fine place to relax and contemplate nature.
-To reach the lake, start walking at the intersection of the Via Anguillarese and the Via della Mola Vecchia (you can get here with a bus ride from the lake or from the train station), then follow the instructions on your Google Maps until you get to the lake.
-This is one of the best hikes near a major city, and you will enjoy it even if you have kids with you, but remember to wear hiking shoes, and avoid to go in case of bad weather.
+To reach the lake, start walking at the intersection of the Via Anguillarese and the Via Della Mola Vecchia (you can get here with a bus ride from the lake or from the train station), then follow the instructions on your Google Maps until you get to the lake.
+When you get to the highest point of the hike, just before you will need to start hiking down to reach Lake Martignano, you’ll be able to get a panoramic view on Lake Bracciano as well.
+This is one of the easiest hikes near Rome and you will enjoy it even if you have kids with you, but remember to wear hiking shoes, and avoid going in case of bad weather.

 Fried fish at Pescheria Toto